BiomedSciAI/fuse-med-ml/fuse/data/README.md

 Finally, OpClip() and OpToRange() pre-process the image.

 ## Visualization - VisProbOp
-This op can be placed between different steps at the pipeline , it must be used only in the dynamic part of the pipeline each step can have an optional name which will appear in every image and file created by the visualizer.
+This op can be placed between different steps at the pipeline , it must be used only in the pipeline each step can have an optional name which will appear in every image and file created by the visualizer.

 This op requires the following inputs in each call :